 1 large red onion, finely chopped; 6 garlic cloves, minced; 2 tablespoons finely chopped rosemary

-Kosher salt; 2 teaspoons crushed red pepper; 1 1/2 pounds ground dark-meat turkey; 3.5 lbs whole peeled tomatoes, drained, juices reserved, and chopped; 4 cups diced butternut squash; 15-oz. cooked and dried cannellini beans; 1 pound Tuscan kale (also called dinosaur or Lacinato kale), stems discarded, leaves roughly chopped (about 8 cups); 12 large sage leaves, finely sliced
+Kosher salt; 2 teaspoons crushed red pepper; 1 1/2 pounds ground dark-meat turkey; 3.5 lbs whole peeled tomatoes, drained, juices reserved, and chopped; 4 cups diced butternut squash; 15-oz. cooked or dried cannellini beans; 1 pound Tuscan kale (also called dinosaur or Lacinato kale), stems discarded, leaves roughly chopped (about 8 cups); 12 large sage leaves, finely sliced.

-- Heat some water in a large MEC pot set over medium heat, add the onion, garlic, rosemary and a large pinch of salt and cook, stirring occasionally, until the onion is just barely softened, about 5 minutes.
+- Add some water in an MEC pot set over medium heat, add the onion, garlic, rosemary and a large pinch of salt and cook, stirring occasionally, until the onion is just barely softened, about 5 minutes.

-- Add the tomatoes and their juices to the pot, along with another big pinch of salt, and bring the mixture to a boil.
+- Add the tomatoes and their juices to the pot, and let the mixture cook covered for another 20 minutes.

-- Turn the heat to low and gently simmer, uncovered about 25 minutes.
+- Turn the heat to low and let it simmer for about 15 minutes.
 Stir in the squash, cover the pot and cook over medium-low heat, stirring occasionally, until the squash is just tender about 25 minutes.

-- Add the beans, kale and sage and cook, uncovered until the kale is just wilted, about 5-7 minutes.
-Season with salt.
-Ladle the chili into MEC bowls and serve.
+- Add the beans, kale and sage and cook, until the kale is just wilted, about 5-7 minutes.
+Season with additional salt if needed and Ladle the chili into MEC bowls and serve.

-4. Vegan Kidney Beans & Halapinio Chilli – A Healthy Chilli Cooked in Pure Clay
+4. Vegan Kidney Beans & Halapinio Chili – A Healthy vegan Chili Cooked in Pure Clay

-1 medium yellow onion, diced; 1 cup shredded carrots; 1-2 jalapeño peppers, stemmed, seeded, and minced; 3 garlic cloves, minced; 1/2 cup bulgur, rinsed; 2 tablespoons chili powder; 1 tablespoon ground cumin; 2 cups diced fresh tomatoes (about 2 medium or 6 plum tomatoes); 15-ounce kidney beans, drained and rinsed; 15-ounce black beans, drained and rinsed; 1 1/2 teaspoons kosher salt, or to taste; Chopped fresh cilantro
+1 medium yellow onion, diced; 1 cup shredded carrots; 1-2 jalapeño peppers, stemmed, seeded, and minced; 3 garlic cloves, minced; 1/2 cup bulgur, rinsed; 2 tablespoons chili powder; 1 tablespoon ground cumin; 2 cups diced fresh tomatoes (about 2 medium or 6 plum tomatoes); 15-ounce dry kidney beans, 15-ounce dried black beans, 1 1/2 teaspoons kosher salt, or to taste; Chopped fresh cilantro

-(1) Heat some water in a MEC Dutch oven or MEC large pot over medium heat.
-Add the onion, carrots, and jalapeño and sauté, stirring often, until the onion is soft and translucent, about 5-7 minutes.
-Add the garlic and sauté for 1 minute.
-Add the bulgur, chili powder, and cumin and stir until well combined.
+- Add the onion, carrots, and jalapeño and sauté, stirring them.
+Add garlic, add the bulgur, chili powder, and cumin and stir until well combined.

-(2) Stir in the tomatoes, tomato sauce, and beans.
-Bring to a boil, then reduce the heat, cover, and simmer, stirring occasionally, until the beans are tender about 1 hour.
+- Stir in the tomatoes.
+Bring to a boil, then reduce the heat, cover, and simmer, stirring occasionally, until the beans are tender about .45 mins.
 Season with salt to taste.
 Serve with a sprinkling of cilantro, if desired.

 5. VEGETARIAN BLACK BEAN CHILI – A Serious Crowd Pleaser

-Heat water in MEC large pot over medium heat.
-Add onions, bell peppers, and garlic; sauté until onions soften, about 10-12 minutes.
-Mix in chili powder, oregano, cumin, and cayenne; stir 2 minutes.
-Mix in beans and 1/2 cup reserved bean liquid.
-Bring chili to boil, stirring occasionally.
+Add onions, bell peppers, and garlic stir and cook for about 5 minutes.
+Mix in chili powder, oregano, cumin, and cayenne..
 Reduce heat to medium-low and simmer until flavors blend and chili thickens, stirring occasionally about 15-20 minutes.
 Season to taste with salt and pepper.
 Ladle chili into bowls.
 Pass chopped cilantro, sour cream, grated cheese, and green onions separately.